Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 As a blogger here for the past 6+ years, I’ve been using a combination of practical tax tips for bloggers (informed by my CPA), paired with just a small handful of useful, free and inexpensive tax tools to manage all of the tax implications of running my blog business.
 The overarching theme?
 It’s not difficult to learn how to do taxes on your blog income—and we’re going to walk through all of my tax tips for bloggers here today.

-By now, I’m assuming you’ve probably started a blog, began reaching an audience with your content, and now your blog is beginning to make some money (or you’re at least planning for that eventual outcome).
+By now, I’m assuming you’ve probably started a blog, began reaching your target audience, figured out how to promote your content—and your blog is now beginning to make some money (or you’re at least planning for that eventual outcome).

 Now comes the responsibility that many small business owners in the blogging world tend to dread—taxes for bloggers.